esdrosdawit1/Data_projects_TripleTen/Age-Verification-For-Alcohol-Sales-Project_README.md

 ## Approach
 - Data Preprocessing: Loaded and preprocessed images (resizing, normalization) using OpenCV and Python.
-- Model Architecture : Built a CNN with Keras/TensorFlow, using Conv2D, MaxPooling, and Dense layers.
+- Model Architecture: Built a CNN with Keras/TensorFlow, using Conv2D, MaxPooling, and Dense layers.
 - Training & Evaluation: Trained on 80% data, validated on 20%.
 Used MAE for evaluation.
 - Optimization: Tuned hyperparameters (learning rate, batch size) for better accuracy.